-Definition of Pediatric Pyloric Stenosis
+Definition of Pyloric Stenosis

-Epidemiology of Pediatric Pyloric Stenosis
+Epidemiology of Pyloric Stenosis

 Pediatric pyloric stenosis is a relatively common disorder in the United States with an estimated incidence of up to 4 per 1,000 live births.
-Fortunately, the condition is not associated with significant morbidity or mortality.
+Fortunately, the condition is not associated with significant mortality.

 Most of the patients are diagnosed at the age of 3 weeks.
 By 18 weeks, almost all patients with pyloric stenosis would have already presented to the health care system.

-Etiology of Pediatric Pyloric Stenosis
+Etiology of Pyloric Stenosis

-Pathophysiology of Pediatric Pyloric Stenosis
+Pathophysiology of Pyloric Stenosis

 - Low serum lipids also can cause pyloric stenosis

-Persisting hyperduodenal acidity also another factor.
+- Persisting duodenal acidity is another associated factor.

 There is no single gene that can be directly linked to pediatric pyloric stenosis but familial aggregation is usually evident in most of the cases.

-Clinical Presentation of Pediatric Pyloric Stenosis
+Clinical Presentation of Pyloric Stenosis

-Diagnostic Work-up for Pediatric Pyloric Stenosis
+Diagnostic Work-up for Pyloric Stenosis

 On ultrasonography, increased pyloric muscles’ thickness is usually the main finding in pyloric stenosis.
-A pyloric muscle thickness > 4 mm is diagnostic of pyloric stenosis.
+A pyloric muscle thickness of > 4 mm is diagnostic of pyloric stenosis.

-Treatment of Pediatric Pyloric Stenosis
+Treatment of Pyloric Stenosis

 It is important to evaluate infants for signs of dehydration and to assess the degree of fluid loss.
 Infants who are in shock due to severe fluid loss should undergo fluid replacement therapy according to the pediatric advanced life support guideline.

-Accordingly, correction of electrolytes imbalances, restoration of the normal acid-base balance and replacement of fluid loss is essential at the emergency level.
+Accordingly, correction of electrolytes imbalances, restoration of the normal acid-base balance and replacement of fluid is essential at the emergency level.

-Once the infant is hemodynamically stable, corrective surgery for pyloric stenosis should be attempted.
+Once the infant is hemodynamically stable, the treatment for pyloric stenosis is a corrective surgery.
 The currently recommended procedure is a Ramstedt pyloromyotomy in which the pylorus and antrum are excised while the muscle layer is left intact.
 This procedure can also be done laparoscopically.

 Infants who are poor surgical candidates might benefit from medical treatment.
 Medical treatment consists of nasogastric administration of atropine which is believed to result in relaxation of the pylorus muscles and eventually relieve the obstruction after 21 days of daily administration.
 Atropine administration was evaluated so far in a single study that included only 12 patients and generalization or recommendations cannot be made yet until larger, well-controlled clinical trials can be made.

-Prognosis of Pediatric Pyloric Stenosis
+Prognosis of Pyloric Stenosis